 It’s never a good idea to lie on a life insurance application.
 If you lie on your life insurance application and your insurer discovers the misinformation, your application may be denied.
 An insurer could also withhold the death benefit from your beneficiaries if the lie is found upon your death.

 Insurers have several ways in which they may determine the validity of the information provided on your application.
 First, the life insurance smoker test that is part of the medical exam will indicate nicotine use.
 Your insurer may also scrutinize your medical records, past life insurance applications and even your social media feeds.
+Life insurance companies might also use the Medical Information Bureau to verify risk factors listed on your application.

 How much more does life insurance cost for smokers?